christophstrasen/LQR/README.md

 - expiration / observability streams;
 - optional visualization adapters for showcasing or inspecting specific join behavior.

-It is designed for in‑process, single‑threaded environments like Lua game runtimes, but is usable in any Lua 5.1 host that can run lua‑reactivex.
+It is designed for in‑process, single‑threaded environments like Lua game runtimes, but works in any Lua 5.1 host that can run lua‑reactivex.
+Its mental model is “embedded stream processing,” borrowing ideas from Flink/Spark without aiming for their distributed guarantees.
+Like ReactiveX itself, LiQoR stays local: no clustering, checkpointing, or durability—it’s compositional stream processing inside your Lua app.

 ---